Imagine this all-too-common data analysis scenario:

 Without the bigger picture, you may take the wrong action on your data.

-Which, of course, misses the whole point of the business intelligence initiative.
+Which, of course, misses the whole point of the data analysis initiative.

 The big takeaway is this: